bkacjios/lua-mumble/README.md

 -- Get the current voice target
 Number id = mumble.client:getVoiceTarget()

--- Get the encoder object that the internal audio system uses to play .ogg files mumble.encoder encoder = mumble.client:getEncoder()
+-- Get the encoder object that the internal audio system uses to encode audio data mumble.encoder encoder = mumble.client:getEncoder()

 -- Get the average ping of the client